 Return of Tender Documents

-The Tender Documents, including any drawings, specifications, etc., forwarded to the Tenderer shall continue to be the sole and exclusive property of QP.
+The Tender Documents, including any drawings, specifications, etc., remain the sole and exclusive property of QP and in the event of a prospective Tenderer's decision not to Tender, same must be returned to QP.

 Acceptance or Rejection of Tenders and Incurred Costs